 Webinars are live seminars hosted over the internet.
 They’re used for professional development sessions, education and training, and online school.
 Usually a webinar allows text chat during a presentation, screen sharing, and having multiple presenters at once.

 A vlog is a personal diary that is filmed on video (video-blog) and shared with friends, family or the public.
 They are widespread on online video platforms such as YouTube.
 One of the most famous vlogs is the “vlog brothers” who have been vlogging on YouTube for over a decade.

 RSS feeds are (Really Simple Syndication) are software that allow people to access updates from their favorite websites, podcasts and other media upon release.
 When something new is released from a publisher, it is pushed to the consumer’s device immediately.
 They allow people to aggregate news and information in an up-to-date way, and consume them at their own pace.

 Related Article: 13 Examples of New Media

 Digital media jobs are growing rapidly as the world continually digitizes.
 The vast majority of these jobs sit within media, communications and advertising sections of organizations.
 Digital media managers create and distribute advertising materials about companies through digital media means.
 This includes a great deal of social media marketing.

 Other digital media jobs involve creating digital media for educational purposes.
 Examples include careers in curriculum design and development for training on the job and in universities.

-Digital media are diverse and often very different types of media.
+Digital media are diverse and often very different types of media that superseded print media in the late 20th Century.
 What unites them is that they all involve the packaging of information in digitized form so information can be stored and read by computers, smart phones and other computerized technologies.